 Gamification Isn’t the Same Thing as Gaming

-If the word gamification scares you, think of it as “game-based learning” instead.
-You’re turning education into a reward-based format.
+Think of it as “game-based learning”.
+You’re turning workplace employee engagement and worker recognition into a reward-based format.

 An employee communication app can use gamification to encourage peer-to-peer competition, improve engagement levels, and track learning progress.
 In fact, you’re probably already familiar with gamification.